 You can find guesthouses and hotels that stand along the beach with modern rental condos.

-Best Places in Cabarete and Sosua:
+Best Places to stay in Dominican Republic in Cabarete and Sosua:

 luxury ($$$): Ultravioleta Boutique Residences Located right on Cabarete Beach, Ultravioleta Boutique Residences offers a private beach area with sun loungers and an infinity-edge swimming pool facing the ocean.
 Free WiFi is available throughout.